SoftUni-Internal/interactive-content/EN/00-DOM/02-DOM-Methods.md

 In this example, a script is inserted into the HTML document by using the `<script>` tag.

-And that way, the first title element, which is `Introduction to DOM`, can be printed into the browser's console.
+And that way, the first title element, which is "**Introduction to DOM**", can be printed into the browser's console.

 [/slide]